 Welcome to the Old Ashfordians’ Cricket Club’s Play Cricket Site

-The Old Ashfordians' Cricket Club was founded in 1928 by former pupils of Ashford (Middlesex) Grammar School.
+Club Details The Old Ashfordians' Cricket Club was founded in 1928 by former pupils of Ashford (Middlesex) Grammar School.
 A small friendly (now wandering club) playing Sunday & midweek fixtures in and around Surrey & Berkshire.

 We always welcome new players and contact from ex-players and friends of the Club.
 If you are interested in playing cricket for the 'Old Boys' please contact the Club's Team Secretary or Captain.
-We look forward to a good close season and seeing you in 2014.